SatyaP999/ml-blogs-website-project/README.md

-# ml-blogs-websitr-project
+# ML-Blogs-Website-Project
-A website where wepublish blogs mainly focused on machine learning.
+A website where we publish blogs mainly focused on machine learning.